tchoi8/handmadecomputer/Interface/readme.md

  ![](https://farm6.staticflickr.com/5652/20858537691_ebe368b805_o.jpg =400x)

 This is a microscopic image of a microchip (resistor-transistor flip-flop logic [1]) from 1963.
-Images like these reveal the visual patterns of the interior circuitry which, designed for engineering purposes, are also quite geometrically appealing.
+Images like these reveal the unique visual patterns of their interior circuitry.
+Designed for electroconductive performance, they can also be quite geometrically appealing.
 They remind me of Frank Stella, Sol Lewitt, and the work of other minimalist artists.

 ![](https://farm1.staticflickr.com/703/20884034731_b40b344d58_o.jpg =400x)